hopsoft/stimulus_controllers/packages/copy_controller/README.md

 ### Actions

-Actions are behaviors that can be triggered and are identified by setting
+Actions are behaviors that can be triggered and are identified by setting:

 ```
 data-action="copy#ACTION_NAME"